-When you enter Sharon Ponder’s (Chicago-Northwest Indiana ’14) fifth-grade classroom, you know you’re somewhere special.
+When you enter Sharon Ponder’s (Greater Chicago-Northwest Indiana ’14) fifth-grade classroom, you know you’re somewhere special.

 The walls of Sharon’s classroom are covered with class creeds, every spare surface is stacked with books and news articles, and Chicago Bulls and Bears jerseys hang from chairs placed in reading nooks.
 The room is warm and full, without being cluttered.
 And most notably, her students are standing, not sitting, reciting “Let America be America Again,” by Langston Hughes, one of many poems they know by heart.

 “Ms. Ponder is the best teacher,” one of Sharon’s students, Marcus, shares.
 “She teaches us stuff the sixth and eighth graders are learning, so we can get into good colleges.”

 Sharon’s approach to teaching is one she has cultivated over a nearly 30 year career in the classroom.
 A native of the South Side of Chicago, her mother instilled in her and her eight siblings the value of a good education.

 When Sharon was in high school, her family lost nearly everything they owned in a fire in their Englewood apartment.
 Her family had to temporarily move into a motel, and the day after, Sharon says, “My mom woke us all up and said ‘You’re going to school.’
 I thought we needed time to grieve, but my mom refused.
 That right there taught me a priceless lesson about the importance of education.”